Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 The gamerule system allows server administrators to configure predefined rules for desired gameplay.
 Using gamerules, administrators can control enabled kits enabled, disabled kits, the default kit, and kit data.

 The Fortress Wars plugin initializes 3 YAML files located in the plugin's /gamerule/ directory: `default.yml`, `example.yml`, and `tournament.yml`.
 The default.yml file is used for the default gamerule.
-If this default gamerule is unable to be parsed, the plugin will fallback to the plugin's hardcoded version of it.
-If any other gamerule configuration files can't be parsed, then they will not be loaded.
+If this default gamerule is unable to be parsed, the plugin fallbacks to the plugin's hardcoded version of it.
+If any other gamerule configuration files can't be parsed, then they are not loaded.
 Parsing errors are logged in the console.

 ---